National Insurance contributions calculator

 Select the financial years you would like to compare:

-The calculation of NICs is based on earnings thresholds, employers pay 13.8% on earnings above the threshold, and upcoming changes will increase this to 15% from April 2025.
+• The calculation of NICs is based on earnings thresholds.
+Employers now pay 15% on earnings above the threshold, following the rate increase that took effect in April 2025.

 Save up to 4 hours a week with automated holiday management software